It's Rush Limbaugh and the most listened to radio talk show in America by far.

 Is it a city tax or is it a Chicago Cubs ticket?

-Is it Chicago No, it's a Chicago City tax.
+No, it's a Chicago City tax.

-Uh it just it's the way it is.
+It's the way it is.

-I want to go back to his point here about uh the Democrat Party and the white liberals.
+I want to go back to his point here about the Democrat Party and the white liberals.

 Because he's right.

-He's not an activist in such a sense, but he threatened the prescriptions necessary to get anywhere if you're black in this country, because he didn't go at affirmative action.
+He's not an activist in such a sense, but he threatened the prescriptions necessary to get anywhere if you're black in this country because he didn't go at affirmative action.

 So the Reverend Jackson is a prominent and well-paid Democrat.